LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Experiment

-Unlike other learned indices requiring complicated parameters and tuning skills, there are only two hyperparameters in {\sysname}, i.e., error bound (default is 32) and number of spline bits (default is 10).
-The similar setting is also adopted in \cite{kipf2020radixspline}.
+Unlike other learned indices that require complex parameters and manual tuning, {\sysname} involves only two hyperparameters: error bound (default: 32) and spline bit count (default: 10).
+A similar setting is also adopted in \cite{kipf2020radixspline}.
+This configuration follows the common practice of error-bounded spline indices, aiming to control model complexity rather than pursuing elaborate parameter tuning.